sahilsaxena21/Micorosoft_case_competition/README.md

 The product was judged in various categories including **orginality**, **technical feasibility** and **impact potential**.

+The following provides a summary of our team's AI use case and an overview of its technical impelementation.

-Team Result: Top 15% out of 300+ submissions
+Our Team's Result: Top 15% out of 300+ submissions

 ## Business Opportunity